The iPod Touch is a great device for listening to music at home, camping, or just hanging out with friends.

 The Hi Fly Bluetooth speaker is properly sized for the present crop of Apple and Android Qi enabled units.
 The wood finish is, how can I put it?
 To each his own taste… In any case, it gives the loudspeaker a unique and easily identifiable character.
 Afterwards, like it or not…

 The extra USB port – used for powering non Qi products – as well as 3.5mm Aux input are actually positioned on the complete opposite end.
 What stands out about this particular unit is the fact that there is actually an incorporated TF card reader – a great use for the sound guide library of yours or even saved music.

-Qi charging and docking is actually turning into a favorite element with speaker docks.
-The Cavalier Air is actually an ideal example, echoing the ethos of the traditional docking speakers of yesteryear but with the inclusion of contemporary wireless functionality.
+Qi charging and docking is actually turning into a favorite element with iPod speaker docks.
+The Cavalier Air Bluetooth speaker is actually an ideal example, echoing the ethos of the traditional docking speakers of yesteryear but with the inclusion of contemporary wireless functionality.

 Fairly bigger compared to an average alarm clock radio, the Cavalier’s design reminds us of older classics, similar to the JBL On Beat.
 The mahogany veneer of its and deep grey speaker cloth are a common looking combination which would match any kind of contemporary living room.

 The Qi charging dock works with any suitable iOs or maybe Android device, as well as suits actually the largest smartphones still offered.
 Management functionality LEDs are actually presented on a strip at the roof of the dock, but since this’s predominantly a voice command gadget, there are just a few of actual physical buttons.